nyfix/OZ/examples/Readme.md

 ## Compiler support
 The `oz` classes target C++11 -- this allows the code to be cleaner and more readable, compared to the older C++98 standard used by OpenMAMA's native C++ support.
+(We currently don't use features specific to C++14 and above in order to work with as wide a range of compilers as possible).

-## Smart pointers
+## Smart pointers/RAII
 In keeping with the recommendations in [EMC++](https://www.aristeia.com/EMC++.html) and the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines), the factory functions in OZ return `unique_ptr`'s.
 These have no space or speed penalties relative to raw pointers, and can be easily converted to `shared_ptr`'s if desired.

 In addition, each class has a custom deleter defined that respects the OZ convention of destroying objects by calling their `destroy` methods, rather than their destructors.

+Since the smart pointer `deleter`'s are invoked in reverse order of their creation, this ensures a clean tear-down of the MAMA objects.

 If an application prefers to manage object lifetimes itself, it can call the `unique_ptr::release` method to acquire a raw pointer, which it is then responsible for.
 (See the `req.cpp` program for an example of this).

+Note that if you choose to manage object lifetimes manually, you should make sure to do so as documented in the [Developer Guide](http://www.openmama.org/sites/default/files/OpenMAMA%20Developer%27s%20Guide%20C.pdf>).

 ## Messages